In this section

 Spinal muscular atrophy is sometimes difficult to diagnose, as symptoms can resemble other conditions or medical problems.
 Each child may experience symptoms differently.
 There are four types of spinal muscular atrophy based on symptoms and age of onset.
 The child may have the following symptoms:

-- Type I (also called Werdnig-Hoffman) - This is the most severe type of SMA and may be present at birth.
+- Type I (also called Werdnig-Hoffman) - This is the most severe type of SMA and may be present at birth or shortly after.
 Infants have problems holding their head, sucking, feeding, swallowing, and typically move very little.
 The muscles of the chest are also affected.
 The motion of the tongue is described as having "worm-like" movements.
 Death results usually by the age of 2 to 3 years from breathing problems.

 - Type III (also called Wohlfart-Kugelberg-Welander) - This form of SMA affects children between 3 and 17 years of age.
 These children show signs of clumsiness, difficulty walking, mild muscle weakness, and may be developmentally delayed.
 These children live long into their adult years.